yussieik/Dokka.AI/README.md

 3. Write "python App.py"
 Once done that - a window in the browser will pop up with the address http://127.0.0.1:5000/ .
 This means the App is initialized.
 ![img1](images/1.JPG)
-4. Upload a CSV file of the form :
+4. Upload a CSV file of the form (there's such file for testing - "points.csv"):